 (In German or English) How is gender constructed in the intellectual and literary history of German-speaking countries, and what are the interrelations between gender construction and the life of cultural or political institutions?
 Possible course topics include: literature as a gendered institution; sexuality and the state; education; gay/lesbian literature; gender and race.
-Prereq: GERM 210 for GERM 332; sophomore standing or permission of the instructor for GERM 332E; GERM 332E is cross listed with GWST 332, and satisfies HUM Foundations; DV; T. Heidt literature and the formation of the public sphere; political agendas and aesthetic autonomy; economics and literature; writers in exile; censorship; revolution and literature.
-Prereq: GERM 235 or GERM 210 for GERM 334; sophomore standing or permission of the instructor for GERM 334E; GERM 334E satisfies HUM Foundations; T. Heidt
+Prereq: GERM 210 for GERM 332; sophomore standing or permission of the instructor for GERM 332E; GERM 332E is cross listed with GWST 332, and satisfies HUM Foundations; DV; PI; T. Heidt